NVIDIA/nvmath-python/docs/sphinx/overview.rst

 Additionally, we offer :doc:`Python bindings <bindings/index>` that provide a 1:1 mapping with the C APIs.
-These bindings, which serve as wrappers with API signatures similar to their C counterparts, are ideal for library developers looking to integrate the capabilities of the NVIDIA Math Libraries in a customized manner, in the event that the pythonic APIs don't meet their specific requirements.
-Conversely, our high-level pythonic APIs deliver a fully integrated solution suitable for native Python users as well as library developers, encompassing both host and device APIs.
-In the future, select host APIs will accept **callback functions written in Python** and compiled into supported formats such as LTO-IR, using compilers like `Numba`_.
+These bindings, which serve as wrappers with API signatures similar to their C counterparts, are ideal for library developers looking to integrate the capabilities of the NVIDIA Math Libraries in a customized manner, in the event that the Pythonic APIs don't meet their specific requirements.
+Conversely, our high-level Pythonic APIs deliver a fully integrated solution suitable for native Python users as well as library developers, encompassing both host and device APIs.
+Select host APIs accept **callback functions written in Python**, which are compiled into supported formats such as LTO-IR, using compilers like `Numba`_.

 .. _host api section: